Petroleum and coal seam gas

 Production and reserve statistics

-You can download 6-monthly production and reserve statistics for coal seam gas, condensate, crude oil, liquefied petroleum gas and natural gas.
-Queensland's petroleum and coal seam gas (PDF, 3.46MB) also contains statistics on reserves and production broken down by sedimentary basin.
+You can download 6-monthly production and reserve statistics (from 30 June 2016) for coal seam gas, condensate, crude oil, liquefied petroleum gas and natural gas.
+You can also download production and reserve statistics historical data (pre-30 June 2016).